 What Is Thoracic Fusion?

-Why Would a Person Need Thoracic Spinal Fusion?
+Why Would A Person Need Thoracic Spine Fusion?

 Disc herniation is much less common in the thoracic spine compared to either the cervical spine or the lumbar spine.
 That’s because the thoracic spine doesn’t move to the degree of the other sections, and it doesn’t bear the loads of the lumbar spine.
 The goal of fusion in any section of the spine is to eliminate movement between the two vertebrae, as this movement is leading to contact with either the spinal nerve roots exiting the spinal cord or with the spinal cord itself.